ShourryaGupta/MLPR-Lab5/README.md

 To detect faces in an image and cluster them using HSV color features and K-means clustering.

 ## Methodology
-- Face detection using Haar Cascade classifier
-- Conversion of detected faces to HSV color space
-- Extraction of Hue and Saturation features
+-Face detection using Haar Cascade classifier -Conversion of detected faces to HSV color space -Extraction of Hue and Saturation features
-- K-means clustering of face features
+-K-means clustering of face features
-- Classification of a template image using trained clusters
+-Classification of a template image using trained clusters

 ## Tools Used
 - Python